The Button (comics): Main plot

 The story opens in the Batcave, where Batman has had no success in discovering the mystery behind the button.
-He carelessly tosses the button next to Psycho-Pirate's Mask where a reaction occurs, sending a bolt of lightning into Batman's chest.
+He carelessly tosses the button next to Psycho-Pirate's mask where a reaction occurs, sending a bolt of lightning into Batman's chest.
 As he recovers, the Flashpoint incarnation of Thomas Wayne Batman is standing before him, but abruptly fades away as Bruce attempts to reach out to him.
 Batman notifies Flash, who responds by stating that he will arrive at the Batcave in "one minute".
 Right as the call ends, Batman hears the sound of thunder that signals Barry's arrival.
 He, however, turns to find not Barry, but Eobard Thawne, the Reverse Flash.
-During the course of "one minute", Batman and Reverse Flash engage in a gruesome brawl, where Eobard pummels Batman and destroys Thomas's letter as revenge for Thomas killing him.
+During the course of "one minute", Batman and Reverse Flash engage in a gruesome brawl, where Thawne pummels Batman and destroys Thomas's letter as revenge for Thomas killing him.
 After knocking Batman out, Thawne picks up the button and is briefly teleported away, returning with his entire body mutilated by an "impending threat" that he describes as "God" before he seemingly dies.

 Barry arrives at the destroyed cave to find Bruce's injured body and Thawne's rotting corpse.
 After discussing the events of the previous issue with a recuperating Batman, Flash heads to the Justice League Watchtower, where he thinks about how he hid a piece of crucial evidence from Bruce: the fact that the radiation on Thawne's corpse matches the radiation on the Button.
 Barry makes his way through the satellite, as he contemplates using the cosmic treadmill to find out who killed Thawne and is manipulating the reality of their universe.
 Just as he starts running, Flash is met by Batman who wanted to continue the investigation with Flash.
-Once the duo enters the time-stream (also known as Hypertime), they are caught in a sort of "Time Storm" where they see moments from the Pre-Flashpoint DC Universe.
-They witness the Pre-Crisis origin of the Justice League (originally told in Justice League of America #144 in July 1977) as well as scenes from Identity Crisis and Crisis on Infinite Earths.
+Once the duo enters the time-stream (also known as Hypertime), they are caught in a sort of "Time Storm" where they see moments from the pre-Flashpoint DC Universe.
+They witness the pre-Crisis origin of the Justice League (originally told in Justice League of America #144 in July 1977) as well as scenes from Identity Crisis and Crisis on Infinite Earths.